Sheep in the Big City: Production

-Series creator Mo Willems began his career doing stage comedy in the 1980s, but he had also wanted to be an artist.
-Willems would recall this in a 2001 interview, stating, "My desire as a kid was to find a way to be funny and draw.
+Sheep in the Big City was created by Mo Willems, who began his career doing stage comedy in the 1980s and aspired to be an artist.
+Willems recalled in a 2001 interview, "My desire as a kid was to find a way to be funny and draw.
 Animation turned out to be the best way for me to do that."
 After graduating from New York University Tisch School of the Arts, Willems began making short films for Sesame Street and writing for The Muppets.
 He would also work on Nickelodeon's short-form animated series The Off-Beats, which had a similar art style to Sheep in the Big City.
 Willems has stated that the work of Pablo Picasso has influenced his art style.

-Sheep in the Big City was broadcast alongside a number of potential series pilots during Cartoon Network's "Cartoon Cartoon Summer" marathon on August 18, 2000.
-The series was greenlit and would go on to broadcast for two seasons.
+Sheep in the Big City was broadcast alongside ten potential pilot shorts during Cartoon Network's "Cartoon Cartoon Summer" marathon on August 18, 2000.
+The series, along with The Grim Adventures of Billy & Mandy and Whatever Happened to...
+Robot Jones?, was greenlit by the network and would premiere on November 17, 2000.
+The series was broadcast for two seasons.